Erjok2020/Jabu-E-commerce/README.md

 # SUQ-E-commerce website
-An online shopping platform for the Jabu clothing brand website to create an engaging and visually appealing platform that encourages user interaction and facilitates seamless transaction
+An online shopping platform for refugee fashion designs website to create an engaging and visually appealing platform that encourages user interaction and facilitates seamless transaction

 ## Requirements